About

 How it started

 It began when Andrew was around ten years old, his cousin went missing in the Colorado Desert after taking a friend's motorcycle out for a ride.
-That friend happened to be a dog trainer who owned a kennel in Paramount, CA. Seventeen tense hours later, Andrew had made a quiet, life-defining decision: he would train dogs.
+That friend happened to be a dog trainer who owned a kennel in Paramount, CA. After twenty tense hours later, and after helping to manage a rambunctious German Shepherd Dog during the motorcycle recovery, Andrew had made a commitment to a life-defining decision: he would train dogs.

 Back then, dog training was not considered a real profession.
 The few who did it full-time traced their lineage back to early German trainers who had emigrated to the United States, all of them, ultimately, back to Konrad Most, whose research on working dogs remains the foundation of military and law enforcement dog training to this day.